magnum-af/magnum.af/README.md

 * C++ Project
   * Core functionality including all interactions and solvers
 * Python bindings
-  * Script-style user interface, compatible with numpy input arrays (see python/examples for more)
+  * Script-style user interface, compatible with numpy input arrays

 # Example Scripts
 Various example scripts are found in the respective directories for python in [python/examples/](python/examples/) and for c++ in [magnumaf/examples/](magnumaf/examples/).